xmos/lib_xua/doc/rst/opt_i2s.rst

 |endfullwidth|

-The I2S code expects that the ports required for I2S (master clock, LR-clock, bit-clock and data lines) are be defined in the application XN file in the relevant `Tile``.
+The I2S code expects that the ports required for I2S (master clock, LR-clock, bit-clock and data lines) are defined in the application XN file on the relevant ``Tile``.
 For example::

     <Tile Number="0" Reference="tile[0]">